abarbanell/abarbanell.github.io/_posts/2015-05-06-innovations-in-analytics-for-academic-publishing.md

 {% include JB/setup %}

-My colleague Sandra Hausmann and me gave a talk on 30-Apr-2015 at the conference "Social Media and Web Analytics Innovation" in San Franscisco.
+My colleague Sandra Hausmann and I gave a talk on 30-Apr-2015 at the conference "Social Media and Web Analytics Innovation" in San Franscisco.

 [![Presentation slides]({{ site.url }}/assets/img/2015/04/30/Analytics/Slide01.jpg)]